-Buying NFT virtual land is easy–you just need to know where to look.
+It's easy to buy NFT virtual land–you just need to know where to look.
 Generally there are two places to buy NFT land: directly on the metaverse platform itself, or through a secondary NFT marketplace.

 Suppose, for example, you want to buy virtual real estate in Decentraland.
 You can go directly to the Decentraland marketplace and put in a bid for your land parcel of choice, or you can visit a secondary marketplace like OpenSea where you’ll find a verified collection of land for resale.

 If you’re looking to buy LAND directly in The Sandbox, you’ll need to buy SAND, the platform’s native token.
 For Decentraland, you’ll need to buy MANA.
 Both tokens are available for purchase through MoonPay.